Helvella corium: Distribution and habitat

 Helvella corium has been collected from Asia, Europe, and North America.
+It is uncommon despite the scope of its distribution.
 Fruit bodies grow solitary, scattered, or clustered in groups.
 It is often found in association with the trees Populus tremuloides or Thuja plicata, or with shrubs from genus Salix (such as Salix herbacea and Salix glauca), Shepherdia canadensis or shrubs from the genus Dryas.
 Jordan notes a preference for growing on sandy soils or in dunes.

-This mushroom appears to have a high tolerance for otherwise inhospitable growing conditions, as it has been found growing on caustic spoil mounds (the end-product of many mining and manufacturing operations) of a alkali factory in Krakow, Poland, as well as on abandoned uranium tailings in Ontario, Canada.
+This mushroom appears to have a high tolerance for otherwise inhospitable growing conditions, as it has been found growing on caustic spoil mounds (the end-product of many mining and manufacturing operations) of a alkali factory in Kraków, Poland, as well as on abandoned uranium tailings in Ontario, Canada.